Dogs: Good, playful, but has pushy puppy manners

 Kids: Grew up around a toddler and baby, he loved his human sisters and was very gentle with them

-Crate Skills: As long as there is a blanket in his crate, he is a happy pup to snuggle up and take a nice snooze.
-He does take a few days to settle into new environments and will lightly cry to get attention.
-This is currently being worked on in his foster home.
+Crate Skills: Crate trained.
+He is always a happy pup to snuggle up and take a nice snooze when there is a blanket in his crate.
+He does take a few days to settle into new environments and will lightly cry to get attention, but settles in time.

-Leash skills: Very good considering he is only 7 months old.
+Leash skills: Great leash skills.
 He is walked on a transitional leash as he can be skittish of cars, or people running by.
 He walks nicely in a loose leash walk most of the time, although he can surprise you with random puppy zoomies!

 Confidence: Berlin is an anxious dog and would do best in a home devoted to building his confidence.
 He is very smart, and very food motivated, which will make training him fun for all parties!

 Affection: Berlin is not the kind of dog that demands affection from his people, however he is still very much a love bug and soaks up all of the affection his family is willing to provide him.
-He would prefer to be able to follow his people around to see what they are getting up to but is being taught that he does not need to be someone's shadow all day.
+He would prefer to be able to follow his people around to see what they are getting up to but will wander off to lay in other areas of the house for periods of time.

 Training: Berlin is always eager to train when kibble is involved.
 He is very keen and understands his cues well, always ready to learn new things for rewards.